dashayshay/Tribe/README.md

 # My Portfolio
 This is my portfolio

-# These are my private projects
+# These are my projects
 incoming